 A: If you are an Orthodox Christian who wants to know more about the Faith and Life of the Church and you want to do that in some detail to be better equipped to serve God through His Church ... then YES, most certainly it is for you!

-A: No, I assure you it will not.
+A: No, we assure you it will not.
 No existing knowledge will be assumed.
 The only thing you might need help with is study skills, but we will help you with that from the beginning.

 A: Yes, a Diploma.

 A: Mostly Archpriest Gregory Hallam and Fr.
 Emmanuel Kahn.
 In Year 1 Term 3 (Church History) the collaboration was between Fr.
 Gregory and Mr. Dimitri Brady.
 Other lectures have been written by guest contributors and these have been indicated on the appropriate pages.

-A: Currently in the UK and Ireland It is blessed for use in the Antiochian Archdioceses of the British Isles and Ireland.
-Internationally it is being used under licence in the US (soon, June 2020), Cuba, Macedonia and it is also affiliated with the St. Gregory Nazianzen Orthodox Institute (Greek Orthodox Archdiocese of Mexico, Central America, Colombia, Venezuela, and the Islands of the Caribbean - Ecumenical Patriarchate of Constantinople).
+A: Currently in the UK and Ireland It is blessed for use in the Antiochian Orthodox Christian Archdiocese of the British Isles and Ireland.
+Internationally it is licensed for use in Cuba and Macedonia and it is also affiliated with the St. Gregory Nazianzen Orthodox Institute (Greek Orthodox Archdiocese of Mexico, Central America, Colombia, Venezuela, and the Islands of the Caribbean - Ecumenical Patriarchate of Constantinople).
+International students other than those in Cuba or Macedonia need to register here in the UK using the registration form on this web site.
+Spanish language translations of all the lectures and assignments are also available on this web site although, for registration in the UK and Ireland, English should be used please when completing assignments.